 Here, we assume the following conditions:

-Move to your working directory, and copy input example files.
+Move to your working directory, and copy input example files by one of the following methods.

 .